If you haven’t yet, please read the reopening plan at the above link.

 Will we have a full time virtual option?
 Distance learning options are reserved for short-term situations or extreme health concerns.
 However, students who stay home due to illness, suspected illness, or quarantine will be provided various distance learning opportunities to stay on track during their short-term absence.

 So will the spectators have to wear a mask?
-Until Aug 31, everyone in the state of Alabama is subject to Gov. Kay Ivey’s newest mandate.
+Until October 2, everyone in the state of Alabama is subject to Gov. Kay Ivey’s latest mandate.

 If a middle or high school student tests positive, the same procedure is followed.
 For example, if a sophomore student tests positive, we won’t have to inform all high schoolers — just the sophomore parents.
 At that point, the sophomores can choose home e-learning for 14 days or to continue on-campus learning, but wearing their masks at all times except when eating or drinking.